dedyoc/Knoex/README.md

 ### Prerequisites

-* Docker and Docker Compose
+* Docker and Docker Compose (and .NET 6 to recreate the db from host machine)

 ### Running the Application